jtl5770/goleds/Hardware.md

 ![Closeup of the logic board](images/goleds-box-logic.jpg)

-The block labeled "Ignore" is from an old experiment to detect the input of __any_ sensor.
+The block labeled "Ignore" is from an old experiment to detect the input of _any_ attached sensor.
 The potentiometer and the small OpAmp where used as a trigger to set another GPIO pin high and - detecting this interrupt - the software would only then start to loop the sensors for data (and stop again after some time of inactivity).
 The idea was to